StanSkrivanek/cmps/README.md

 ## SYSTEM

-This option offer to choose from
+This option offer to choose from:

 `Custom` - add your own sizes in `SIZE` input